jariarkko/tlsver/README.md

 Whether to output information about exact draft version supported or not.

+    -compact
+    -no-compact

+Whether to use a complete hello message rather than a minimal one.
+Complete messages are more likely to work with different implementations, but are of course larger.
+The default is not use compact packets.

+    -sni
+    -no-sni

+Whether to include a server name extension or not.
+The default is to include it.

     -port p

 Set the port to p.
 The default is 80.

+    -timeout s

+Set the timeout of contacting to a server to s seconds.
+The default is 3 s.

+    -detailed-reporting
+    -no-detailed-reporting

+Control whether there's detailed reporting of progress as the tester goes through different destinations.
+The default is not to do this.